JAWorsfold/char-level-cnn-hate-speech-detection/data/public/readme.md

 2 - neither,
 3 - both`

-This data set is composed of two distinct data sets which have been merged together by Zhang, Z et al..
+This data set is composed of two distinct data sets which have been merged together by Zhang, Z. et al..
-The two original data sets were created by Waseem, Z et al..
+The two original data sets were created by Waseem, Z. et al..

-If you wish to use this data set please cite the paper by Zhang, Z et al.:
+If you wish to use this data set please cite the paper by Zhang, Z. et al.:

 ~~~
 @inproceedings{zhang2018detecting,